pbandjanet/song-lab-website/joinus/index.md

 # Join Us!

-We are actively recruiting at all levels, in advance of the lab opening in July 2025!
-We seek to establish a welcoming and inclusive lab environment and to help you to achieve your training and career goals.
+We are a welcoming and inclusive lab environment and are actively recruiting at all levels, in advance of the lab opening in July 2025!

 ## Graduate students
 Prospective graduate students should apply to the [Harvard HEB PhD program](https://heb.fas.harvard.edu/graduate-program/applying-heb).
 Please [email Janet](mailto:janet.song@childrens.harvard.edu) to discuss further!